Absence, illness and punctuality

 - normal sanctions will apply to slack, misdirected or disruptive behaviour.

-- They have an appointment such as medical.
+- They have an appointment.
 Prior to the student leaving school (preferably the morning of the appointment) parents should email email@example.com giving details of the period of absence.

 - An emergency situation where it is reasonable for the student to leave the school having first received permission from either Tutor, Head of House or the Deputy Principal.